nbaldzhiev/news-site/README.md

 The website is somewhat responsive with a single breakpoint at max-width 768px to allow for better rendering on smartphones.
 The CSS code is very chaotic, but, again, this is just a purely educational project.

+## Important about Pexels API

+The Pexels API is not completely free and it has a limit of 500 requests a month per API key.
+So, at some point, this website can actually not load any images which would mean that the montly requests limit has been reached.